 The Nebraska Cancer Registry was created by the Nebraska Unicameral in 1986 and began collecting data in 1987.
 The purpose of the registry is to gather data that describe how many Nebraska residents are diagnosed with cancer, what types of cancer they have, how far the disease has spread at the time of diagnosis, what types of treatment they receive, and how long they survive after diagnosis.
-The Department of Health and Human Services uses these data to identify high-risk populations and monitor long-term disease trends, and also provides data upon request for research studies and public information.
-In recognition of the accuracy and completeness of the data that it has collected, the North American Association of Central Cancer Registries has awarded the Nebraska Cancer Registry its gold standard certificate of data quality for 19 consecutive years (1995-2013).
+The Department of Health and Human Services uses these data to identify high-risk populations and monitor long-term disease trends.
+Also, it provides data upon request for research studies and public information.
+In recognition of the accuracy and completeness of the data that it has collected, the North American Association of Central Cancer Registries has awarded the Nebraska Cancer Registry its gold standard certificate of data quality for 25 consecutive years (1995-2019).
 The registry is supported with funds from the state's cigarette tax and the Centers for Disease Control and Prevention (CDC).

 Below are a series of short documents that present the most current Nebraska statistics on cancer incidence, mortality, staging, and screening.

 We acknowledge the Centers for Disease Control and Prevention, for its support of the NE staff, and the printing and distribution of the monograph under cooperative agreement DP22-2202 NU58DP007100 awarded to NE.
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of CDC.

 Nebraska Cancer Registry

 P.O.
 Box 95026